RawZ06/OoT-Randomizer/README.md

 Please refrain from asking questions and from reporting issues in the main Randomizer Discord when using this branch.
 Instead, you can open an issue on this fork [here](https://github.com/RawZ06/OoT-Randomizer/issues) or contact me directly on discord (๖ۣۜℜสω乙 (RawZ06)#6037) for any help, report or request.

-Differences between this branch and [Dev-R](https://github.com/Roman971/OoT-Randomizer/tree/Dev-R) (on Roman's fork):
+Differences between this branch and [Dev-RZ](https://github.com/RawZ06/OoT-Randomizer/tree/Dev-RZ) (on Roman's fork):
+* Customing hints for valine day with lexical field of love

+Differences between Dev-R and [Dev-R](https://github.com/Roman971/OoT-Randomizer/tree/Dev-R) (on Roman's fork):
 * Customing number of hearts available on the seed
 * Add option to select type of heart in item pool (only PoH, only HC or classic).
 The item pool (minimal, scarce, balanced and plentiful) doesn't affect it.